13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • It’s highly customizable, allowing users to tailor it to their specific needs and workflows

-• This collaboration tool integrates with some of the best online collaboration tools and apps, making it easy to connect with other services
+• It integrates with leading tools and apps, making it easy to connect with other services

 • Trello’s mobile app makes it easy to access and update tasks and projects on the go